MLitt Art and Business prepares you for a dynamic career in the commercial world of art and heritage.

 For more information about the application process, including details about which supporting documents you will be asked to provide, please click here.

-Candidates must normally have an Honours degree to at least 2.1 standard in an appropriate discipline or equivalent qualifications and experience.
+Candidates must normally have an Honours degree to at least 2.1 standard in an appropriate discipline or equivalent qualifications (normally a 3.0 GPA in North America).
+Equivalent professional experience may be considered.

 All students entering the University must provide evidence that they can use English well enough to study effectively at the University of Aberdeen.